Marker Logo

 this page online

 Location.
 30° 20.49′ N, 81° 38.479′ W. Marker is in Jacksonville, Florida, in Duval County.
 It is in Urban Core.
-Marker is on Van Buren Street, on the left when traveling north.
+It is on Van Buren Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1462 Van Buren Street, Jacksonville FL 32206, United States of America.
 Touch for directions.

 "Mother" Midway A.M.E.
 Church Marker, along Van Buren Street image.
 Click for full size.

-Photographed By Mike Stroud, September 2, 2012
+Photographed by Mike Stroud, September 2, 2012

 2. "Mother" Midway A.M.E.
 Church Marker, along Van Buren Street